 - Marketing defect: the label on a container of solvent neglects to mention that fumes can ignite 50 yards from the open bottle.

-James P. LeFante of LeFante Law Offices, P.C. in Peoria knows what it takes to prove the defective nature of a product.
-His background as an insurance defense attorney gives him rare insight into the way insurance companies think and strategize, helping to bring justice and compensation to those injured by unreasonably dangerous products.
+James P. LeFante of LeFante Law Offices, P.C. in Peoria, Illinois knows what it takes to prove the defective nature of a product.
+His background as an insurance defense attorney gives him rare insight into the way insurance companies think and strategize, helping to bring justice and compensation to those injured by unreasonably dangerous or poorly designed products.

 Experienced Product Liability Lawyer in Central Illinois

 When you need effective legal assistance with a product that has caused you or a loved one harm, contact James P. LeFante, the Peoria products liability lawyer at LeFante Law Offices, P.C.